 Due to the ever increasing complexities associated with firefighting and the need for constant training of personnel, the Village of Wheeling combined with the Village of Buffalo Grove and the Long Grove Fire Protection District in 1992 to build a shared fire department training facility in Buffalo Grove.
 The facility contains a number of specialized props where actual live fire training exercises can be held in order to challenge personnel under a variety of controlled situations.
 Since its construction, the original group has been joined by the Linconshire-Riverwoods Fire Protection District and the Deerfield-Bannockburn Fire Protection District.
 In 2019, a new classroom building will be constructed on the site to enhance and expand its current capabilities.

 In the late 2000’s, the Village underwent a series of facility upgrades, in order to meet the continued growing demands for municipal services within the community.
 In 2010, a new fire station was constructed on Milwaukee Avenue’s “Restaurant Row”.
-This new fire station also includes the fire department administrative office, while the Fire Prevention Bureau was relocated to the new Village Hall.
+This new fire station also includes the fire department administrative offices, while the Fire Prevention Bureau was relocated to the new Village Hall.
 The existing administrative office spaces of the fire department on Dundee Road were then transferred over to the Police Department and the fire station portion of the building was reduced to a small area.
 Today, a single fire engine with 3 firefighter/paramedics per shift operate out of this fire station.

 Today’s Wheeling Fire Department operates from 3 fire stations, each designated through a regional numbering system: Fire Station 24 (Headquarters), 499 S. Milwaukee Avenue, Fire Station 23, 780 S. Wheeling Road, and Fire Station 42, 1 Community Blvd.
 A minimum of 13 firefighter/paramedics are on-duty at all times.
 Shift personnel work for 24 hours and are then off duty for 48 hours.
 A total of 48 personnel are directly assigned to one of 3 shifts.
 Department administration and Fire Prevention Bureau personnel are comprised of 4 full-time personnel and 3 part-time personnel.
 The total fire department is comprised of 55 personnel.
 Annually, the fire department responds to approximately 5,000 calls for service of which approximately 70% are medically-related.
-Personnel are trained to provide a wide-variety of emergency services including but not limited to; firefighting, emergency medical/paramedic services, hazardous materials containment/mitigation, technical rescue, underwater rescue/recovery, and aircraft firefighting.
+Personnel are trained to provide a wide-variety of emergency services including but not limited to; firefighting, emergency medical/paramedic services, hazardous materials containment/mitigation, technical rescue, underwater rescue/recovery, and aircraft rescue & firefighting (ARFF) services for Chicago Executive Airport.
 The fire department continues to evolve with the needs of the community and stands ready to meet the challenges of the future.